THE EDGE OF SPACE AND THE END OF TIME |

 Topology Change in General Relativity

 The question arises, then, as to whether or not the spacetime manifold can actually have such a hole or break in its topology.

 On one side, arguments are given maintaining that the manifold’s continuity is sacrosanct; it cannot be broken.
 In the terminology of the experts, the spacetime manifold cannot undergo topology change.

-Nonetheless, a recent paper entitled Topology Change in General Relativity[v] by Gary T. Horowitz, Department of Physics at UCSB, appears to turn the question on its head.
+Nonetheless, a paper published in 2006 entitled Topology Change in General Relativity[v] by Gary T. Horowitz, Department of Physics at UCSB, appears to turn the question on its head.
 To quote Dr. Horowitz: "The question is not whether topology change can occur but rather how do we stop topology from changing?
 Why doesn’t the space around us suddenly split into disconnected pieces?"

 The Schwarzschild Metric:

-Of the many solutions of Einstein’s field equations, Schwarzschild’s metric remained the most famous not only because it was the simplest and most useful case but because it revealed the existence of black holes.
+Of the many solutions of Einstein’s field equations, Schwarzschild’s metric remained the most famous not only because it was the simplest and most useful case but because it first revealed the existence of black holes.

-But the mass of the star remains.
+But, remarkably, the mass of the star would remain.

 Metric Stretching

-If one assumes the spacetime manifold to have a physical structure, it seems reasonable to assume that the structure, whatever its nature, would likewise be stretched to infinity in the radial directions---and more importantly, thinned out to nothing at and below the event horizon as shown in the third panel.
+If one assumes the spacetime manifold to have a physical structure, it seems reasonable to assume that the structure, whatever its nature, would likewise be stretched to infinity in the radial directions---and more importantly, it would be thinned out to nothing at and below the event horizon as shown in the third panel.

 In the overview then, we appear to have a spherical black hole that has spacetime all around it but has no spacetime inside.
 Metric stretching, in other words, seems to be describing a spherical cutout in the manifold, or, as AMPS later put it, a spherical singularity.